TzolkinB/Modern-React-with-Redux/apps/README.md

 # Getting Started

-App was created originally with create-react-app then migrated to Vite
+App was created originally with create-react-app then migrated to Vite.

 ## Available Scripts